ivanearisty/obsidian/Stripe.md

 theme: night
 highlightTheme: monokai
 ---
+%%
 - Look into limit on product catalogue
 - Find out proper catalogue etiquette from stripe
 - Tax jar integrated by Stripe helps you do all fifty states
 - Should we limit Stripe visibility into product catalogue?
 Can this be done?
 Concern over security on manipulating product catalogue.
 - Look about account provisioning in Stripe
+- Likely not need Form -> Jira if we can get this out by next week
+- Including customer care info
+- %%

 # Current Tests